sfussss/ssss-drupal-theme/README.md

 It uses Twitter's Bootstrap to help out with the design.

-The styling in this theme is written in LESS, and Stylus.
+The styling in this theme is written in LESS, and SASS/SCSS.
 The LESS part came with Bootstrap.
-The Stylus ones were added for additional styling.
+The SASS/SCSS ones were added for additional styling.

 ## Developing